rkriemann/HLR/README.md

   - TLR:    BSP clustering with single level nxn block structure
   - HODLR:  off-diagonal admissibility with standard BSP clustering
+  - TiledH: flatten upper level of standard hierarchy to have nxn blocks, each being an H-matrix

 Parallelization Frameworks: